RUSSYSDEV/russysdev.github.io/eiseXLSX/index.md

 ### Install with Composer

-Add the following line into your project's composer.json:
+Add the following line into your project's `composer.json`, inside "require" block:

 ```
+{
-"require": {"easyise/eisexlsx":"1.6.*"}
+	"require": {

+		"easyise/eisexlsx": "1.6.*",

+	}
 ```

+Run `composer install` or `php composet.phar install` in your project root directory.

 Add this line to the PHP script: